MikeTaylor/palaeo-baromount/refs/README.md

 and the museum has the material for an essentially complete mount of Diplodocus, 80 or more feet in length and about 14 feet high at the hips.
-	Will have (estimated) a total connage in last shipment of 25000#.
+	Will have (estimated) a total tonnage in last shipment of 25000#.
 THe cost of hauling same as before 1.50 per crate.
 Total cost of operations, including hauling to R.R. will be slightly less than 3000.00.